 Aside from that, they were previously known to be the Seattle SuperSonics from 1967 to 2008.
 SuperSonics was established in Seattle, Washington.

 The transformation of Seattle SuperSonics to OKC happened in 2008 following the ownership change.
-In Seattle, the team won one NBA championship in 1979.

-Likewise, they also went to the 2011-12 NBA Finals, the first appearance since 1996.
 Nevertheless, the LeBron-led Heat beat them in the finals to claim their second title.

-Currently, the team is in the mid of rebuilding its young core.
-Over the next five years, the franchise has an overwhelming 37 draft picks with multiple trades.
+The team is in the mid of rebuilding its young core.
+Over the next five years, the franchise has 37 draft picks with multiple trades; the draft picks contain 19 first-rounder and 18 second-round draft picks.

-The draft picks contain 19 first-rounder and 18 second-round draft picks.
 Hence, OKC is looking into building a championship-caliber team in the long term.

 11. Houston Rockets

-They even messed up with James Harden, who showed signs of being a great franchise player.
+However, unfortunately, they messed up with James Harden, who showed signs of being a great franchise player.

 10. Chicago Bulls

-Chicago Bulls are an Eastern conference that plays for the Central Division.
+Chicago Bulls are an Eastern Conference that plays for the Central Division.
 The Bulls entered the big market during the Michael Jordan era.

 During that time, the Bulls won six NBA championships.
 Besides that, the franchise has six conferences and nine divisional titles.